 Cognitive-behavioural treatment (CBT) of depression is a structured, practical, and effective intervention for individuals suffering from depression.
 CBT is the most well-studied psychological treatment for depression and has the most consistent evidence to support its use.
 Moreover, there’s evidence that CBT reduces the risk of relapse relative to those individuals that are treated with drug therapy.

-Please be aware that at this time we are conducting all sessions remotely via phone or video in an effort to keep our staff and community safe and practice social distancing.
+Please be aware that we will continue to conduct all sessions remotely via phone or video in an effort to keep our staff and community safe and practice social distancing.
 We are still monitoring our phones and email, accepting new clients and scheduling appointments for existing clients.
 If you have any questions please call or email and we’d be happy to help.